RichieHakim/harvard_cluster_helpers/remote_vscode_jupyter_notebook/README.md

 ### Prerequisites

 Cluster & VS Code
-- An `sbatch` template that starts code tunnel on a compute node (Harvard/FASRC recipe).
+- An `sbatch` template file that starts code tunnel on a compute node (Harvard/FASRC recipe).
+Name this something like `vscode.job` and place it in somewhere like `~/scripts/vscode.job`

 ```bash
 #!/bin/bash
 #SBATCH --account=kempner_bsabatini_lab  # The account name for the job.